 The BOM BOM island resort has 20 bungalows with comfortable and secluded accommodation.
 All bungalows are 10 m diameter with en-suite bathroom, air-conditioning, satellite TV, safe, mini bar and veranda.

-Bom Bom island Resort is open all year round.
+Bom Bom Island Resort is open all year round.
 Temperatures vary from 23 to 30°C. The rainy season runs between October and November, and from March to May.
 At all other times, the weather is generally dry.

 Thank you, Sérgio.

-Thanks to TAP Portugal for supporting our visit of São Tomé and Príncipe as travel sponsor.
+With thanks to TAP Portugal for supporting our visit of São Tomé and Príncipe as travel sponsor.
 TAP flies from Lisbon to São Tomé three times a week.